a-amato3/Full-stack-coding-test-web3/README.md

 - To overcome issues and difficulty, i browsed the varying documentation on the web for Web3 technologies.
 I decided to go with Web3.JS as my main library because the other ones out there (Ethers.js) was not as comprehensive.

-## Reasoning behind your technical choices, including trade-offs you might have made
+## Reasoning behind technical choices, including trade-offs that could be made

 - I used NestJS because I am familar with the architecture of the framework from using the Angular framework.